Schedule Your Diagnostic Consultation

 1. Forms collect visitor information.

-2. Forms add that information to a database (or via application program interfaces (APIs) to more than one database).
+2. Forms add that information to a database (or via application program interfaces (APIs) to multiple databases).

 3. Forms can trigger actions and workflows that send information automatically to website visitors.

-4. Forms are usually configured to transfer website visitors to a confirmation page, or thank you page, after they successfully complete and submit the form.
+4. Forms are usually configured to transfer website visitors to a confirmation page or thank you page after completing and submitting the form.

 Optimize Your Forms With Best Practices